Meet the Team

 I am most passionate about: eating.

 I’m Liz Delfs, founder and Executive Director of My Little Horse Listener.
 I love finding new solutions to challenges facing young people and, if I could, would be with kids and equines all day in the activity corral!
-A soon-to-be former corporate lawyer, I began my career practicing special education law in Boston where I fought for the rights of children to learn and their parents to dream of a successful future for their kids.
-I’m grateful to Thor, Hot Dog, Serafina and Baby Melly for providing the opportunity to make a difference for so many vulnerable children and teens here in northern New Mexico.
+Now retired from a corporate law position at Pearson, Inc., I began my legal career practice in special education law in Boston where I fought for the rights of children to learn and their parents to dream of a successful future for their kids.
+I've now come full circle and am grateful to the hundreds of children and families who placed their trust in us, and also Thor, Hot Dog, Serafina and Baby Melly for providing the opportunity to make a difference for so many vulnerable children and teens here in northern New Mexico.

 I’m Gary Clendenen and I work with Liz on managing the programs and caring for our equine family.
-One of my favorite jobs in the horse pen is to take Thor and Hot Dog on long walks.
-Everyone loves to see a miniature horse and walking them is a great way to meet people and keep the horses in good form.
+One of my favorite jobs in the horse pen is to take everyone on long walks.
+People love to see miniature equines and walking them is a great way to meet people, keep the horses in good form (and stop traffic!).
 I was a professor of business operations in Texas and New York before retiring to Santa Fe and I have a passion for improving math skills for children in the public schools.
-I’m active in several fantastic education-related organizations and boards in the community, although nothing matches the uniqueness of what Liz and I are doing for kids with these amazing and lovable equines.
+I’m active in several fantastic education-related organizations and boards in the community, although nothing matches the uniqueness of what Liz and I are doing for kids with these lovable equines.